The Banking Regulation Review: International Initiatives

 ii Total loss-absorbing capacity principles for G-SIBs

-In November 2014, the FSB published a consultation paper on the adequacy of loss-absorbing capacity of G-SIBs, expounding the concept of total loss-absorbency capacity (TLAC).
-The consultation paper consisted of two parts.
-The first proposed principles on loss absorption and recapitalisation capacity of G-SIBs in resolution.
-The second part contained a proposal for a term sheet for instruments that contribute to TLAC as an implementing measure of these principles in the form of an internationally agreed standard for G-SIBs.
+In November 2015, the FSB published a report on the adequacy of loss-absorbing capacity of G-SIBs, expounding the concept of total loss-absorbing capacity (TLAC).
+This consisted of two parts.
+The first set out principles on loss absorption and recapitalisation capacity of G-SIBs in resolution.
+The second part contained a term sheet for instruments that contribute to TLAC as an implementing measure of these principles in the form of an internationally agreed standard for G-SIBs.

-G-SIBs will be required to meet the TLAC requirement alongside the minimum regulatory requirements set out in the Basel III framework.
+G-SIBs are required to meet the TLAC requirement alongside the minimum regulatory requirements set out in the Basel III framework.
 Specifically, they are required to meet a minimum TLAC requirement of at least 16 per cent of the resolution group's RWAs (RWA minimum TLAC) from 1 January 2019 and at least 18 per cent from 1 January 2022.
-Minimum TLAC must also be at least 6 per cent of the Basel III leverage ratio denominator (leverage ratio exposure (LRE) minimum TLAC) from 1 January 2019, and at least 6.75 per cent from 1 January 2022.
+Minimum TLAC must also be at least 6 per cent of the Basel III leverage ratio denominator from 1 January 2019, and at least 6.75 per cent from 1 January 2022.

-G-SIBs headquartered in emerging market economies will be required to meet the 16 per cent RWA and 6 per cent LRE minimum TLAC requirement not later than 1 January 2025, and the 18 per cent RWA and 6.75 per cent LRE minimum TLAC requirement not later than 1 January 2028.
-This period will be accelerated if, within five years of 2015, corporate debt markets in these economies reach 55 per cent of the emerging market economy's GDP.
-At the time of the last measurement, this only applied to China where the 55 per cent threshold had not been met.
+G-SIBs headquartered in emerging market economies will be required to meet the 16 per cent RWA and 6 per cent leverage ratio TLAC requirement not later than 1 January 2025, and the 18 per cent RWA and 6.75 per cent leverage ratio exposure minimum TLAC requirement not later than 1 January 2028.
+This period will be accelerated if, within five years of 2015, corporate debt markets in these economies reached 55 per cent of the emerging market economy's GDP.
+At the time of the last measurement, this only applied to China where the relevant threshold had not been met.
 According to the FSB, preparations are under way for Chinese G-SIBs to comply with the TLAC Standard ahead of 2025.

 - the process of identifying material subgroups and their composition;